Nizaa language: Tonology

 Endresen groups the tones into "primary tones" and "secondary tones".
 The primary tones, high (H), mid (M), low (L), and rising (LH), are found on all types of syllables (CV, CVV, and CVC).
 The "secondary tones", which include falling (HM, HL, and ML), rising (MH) and peaking (LHM) tones, are found on word-final syllables and can be understood as one of the primary tones plus an additional tone, though MH and ML tones can be found on non-final syllables in the augumentative and diminutive forms of words.
 Kjelsvik, in 2002, recognised two more peaking tones, MHL and LHL.

-Nizaa has floating high tones, which are high tones that are not attached to a specific syllable and are written with a small circle (°), e.g., M° or L°.
+Nizaa has floating high tones, which are high tones that are not attached to a specific syllable.
+They are written with a small circle (°), e.g., M° or L°.
 Before a pause, floating tones are not realised, so oppositions such as M versus M° or L versus L° are neutralised (e.g., ŋun 'boy/girl', with a tone of M, and ɓʉʉ, with a tone of M° are articulated with the same tone).
 However, before another word, floating tones surface as a high tone on the preceding syllable (e.g., ŋun mum 'one boy/girl' retains its mid tone, while in ɓʉʉ́ mum 'one head', ɓʉʉ́ is a rising tone MH).
 As a result, floating tones expand the inventory of possible tonal realisations by combining with other tones, although some combinations of tones collapse and merge with other tone combinations.

 A tone at the end of a syllable can shift to the following syllable.
 When the shifted tone is mid and the following syllable also carries mid tone, there is no change (e.g., when words ɓɔ̌ɔŋ 'egg' and mum 'one' are placed one after the other, the mid tone in LHM tone sequence of ɓɔ̌ɔŋ merges with the mid tone in mum, creating the sequence ɓɔ̀ɔ́ŋ mum).
 However, when the shifted tone is high, the shift is audible (e.g., when gòŋ 'elephant', which has a L° tone, is before the word ɓaara 'two', the floating high tone moves, creating the sequence gòŋ ɓáara 'two elephants').
-Tone shift also interacts with suffixation: when a final L is added to mark the definite form of a noun (e.g., 'the house' versus 'house'), some peaking tones (e.g., MHM) simplify to LHM.
+Tone shift also interacts with suffixation: when a final L is added to mark the definite form of a noun (e.g., 'the house' versus 'house'), some peaking tones simplify to LHM.

 Nizaa also exhibits downstep (ꜜH), which is a high tone realised lower than the preceding high tone but higher than a mid tone.
 Downstep arises when a sequence like MH is reinterpreted as ꜜH after tone shift (e.g., in the word ɓóbcún 'large dog', the augmentative of ɓo᷇w 'dog', the mid tone in the falling HM tone shifts to the following suffix cún and this MH sequence becomes a downstep ꜜH).